-- One Cyanide & Happiness strip introduced a superhero whose power was "Having sex with women just by looking at them."
-Another man is astounded that he can bring women to orgasm at a glance, and he clarifies that he's the only one who actually experiences it, otherwise everyone would know his secret.
+- One Cyanide and Happiness strip introduces a superhero whose power is "Having sex with women just by looking at them".
+Another man is astounded that he can bring women to orgasm at a glance, and he clarifies that he's the only one who actually experiences it; otherwise, everyone would know his secret.
 The other man tells him that ejaculating every time he sees a woman doesn't qualify as a superpower.

-- Peculiar Anti-Villain Trevor Goodchild catches Anti-Hero ÆonFlux by surprise, and connects an air hose to her pressure suit.
+- Ćon Flux: Peculiar Anti-Villain Trevor Goodchild catches Anti-Hero &A Elig;on by surprise and connects an air hose to her pressure suit.
 Held in place by her now-rigid suit, she identifies the gas filling it: "Bliss gas!"
 Aeon starts moaning with delight.
 Strangely, Trevor's pressure suit is hooked up to the same tubing, so that he also gets dosed with bliss gas.
 Aeon and Trevor somehow push this gas back and forth to each other in a bizarre allegory for sex.
 Of course, in Peter Chung's world, weirdness is de rigeur.
 In a different episode, Trevor regularly gives (a specific) woman an orgasm by surgically stimulating her spinal cord.
 It's a kinky show.